 2. Residential courses in the heart of Oxford

-Balliol College is one of the seven centres in which Oxford Royale Academy courses are located
+Balliol College is one of the eight Oxford centres in which Oxford Royale Academy courses are located

 The university’s beautiful old buildings, a big factor in the city’s unique atmosphere, are a major draw for tourists, but they’re also very much working buildings rather than museums or tourist attractions.
 They’re home to the university’s students and they’re where Oxford’s world-class teaching takes place (using the famous one-to-one tutorial system, of course); but they’re a lot quieter over the summer, and that’s when Oxford Royale Academy moves in!
 Our residential summer schools are held mostly in real Oxford University colleges, giving our students the privilege of an inspiring setting in which they feel motivated to make real academic progress over the summer.
 Oxford truly is the place to be for gifted kids, and an Oxford Royale Academy course is an ideal precursor to an Oxford or Cambridge application if that’s what you’re aiming for.

-Some of the teaching on our summer schools also takes place at our brand new facility at Yarnton Manor, on the outskirts of Oxford.
+Some of the teaching on our summer schools also takes place at our amazing home, Yarnton Manor, on the outskirts of Oxford.
 Yarnton Manor is a beautiful Jacobean manor house that offers just as much history and splendour as the university itself.
 Frequented in the past by the likes of Iris Murdoch and John Betjeman, it’s connected with Oxford city centre by our minibus service, which allows students staying at Yarnton Manor to travel easily between this stunning country house and the famous Oxford University buildings and attractions in the heart of the city.

 3. An unbeatable teaching faculty